Lars Nootbaar Preview, Player Props: Cardinals vs. Braves

-The St. Louis Cardinals, including Lars Nootbaar and his .550 slugging percentage over his past 10 games, take on starter Mike Soroka and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, Lars Nootbaar (coming off going 0-for-5) and the St. Louis Cardinals play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 7:20 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Pirates.
+In his last game he had a hitless showing (0-for-5) against the Braves.

 Lars Nootbaar Game Info & Props vs. the Braves